Oluwasetemi/oluwasetemi.dev/src/pages/git-with-hub-like-github/index.md

 I am learning how to use `hub` and reading its documentation is the step I am taking and I will be sharing what I learn here.

 Let's get started with using `hub` in our various command line application by installing it.
 I use [hyper terminal](https://hyper.is) that run a `zsh` shell.
 The current operating system I am using is Mac OS with homebrew installed.
-To install `hub` with a similar operationg system and homebrew installed run the following commands to install `hub`
+To install `hub` with a similar operationg system and homebrew installed run the following commands to install `hub`.
+For more step on how to install `hub` on other operating system. check <https://github.com/github/hub>.
+One benefit of `hub` is its usage in your GitHub actions.

 ```sh
 brew install Hub